-We have not only learned a thing or two about incorporating play spaces into homes this way but also asked parents and kids/young adults what was important to them as well.
+Our interior design studio in New York has not only learned a thing or two about incorporating play spaces into homes this way but also asked parents and kids/young adults what was important to them as well.
 Here is a sample of what we found.
 I’m thinking you may find at least some of this useful when creating a playroom that will grow your kid!

 - Bookshelves.
 Books are the one item your children will always have, from the time they are born until they leave the house.
 When they are young, having bookshelves that are low and easy to reach is important—and as the book collection grows, add shelving height as well.
 Using an entire bookcase or a standard and bracket system that allows for growth are both options.
 Be sure that they are both anchored in a sturdy fashion, however, since the little ones do like to climb!

 - Chalkboard Paint Wall.
-Having a wall where the kids can express their artistic talents without having crayon marks on the dining room wall is a great way for them to grow their creative side.
+Having a wall where the kids can express their artistic talents without having crayon marks in the dining room wall is a great way for them to grow their creative side.
 Chalkboard paint is a terrific way to achieve this.
 One wall or even a part of a wall painted this way will give them free license to draw on a large scale and enjoy themselves.

 - Consider All Types of Play.
 Make sure there are appropriate surfaces for all ages and imaginations.
 A table for activities like building blocks and coloring books is great, but ample floor space can also do the trick.
 When it comes to floors, carpets can provide a comfortable surface to lie on, but they can also be a magnet for stains and allergens.
 Consider area rugs rather than carpets since they are easier to replace.
 Better yet, consider rubber playroom mats.
-They are easy to clean, soft and replaceable.
+They are easy to clean, soft, and replaceable.
 They also come in fun colors and shapes.

 - Use All Spaces Available.
 If you don’t have enough room for a dedicated playroom, consider doubling up on some of the space you do have.
 Use part of your child’s room.
-Consider using part of the den or living room, making a playspace that can be stored away when company is coming over.
+Consider using part of the den or living room, making a playspace that can be stored away when the company is coming over.